-are minimum standards for landscaping for all zones.
 (1) Required Landscape Areas Must be designed, constructed, installed, and maintained so that within three years the ground must be covered by living grass or other plant materials.
 The foliage crown of trees cannot be used to meet this requirement.
-A maximum of 10% of the landscaped area may be covered with unvegetated areas of bark chips, rock or stone.
-Must be installed in accordance with the provisions of the American National Standards Institute ANSI A300 (Part 1) (Latest Edition).
+A maximum of 10% of the landscaped area may be covered with un- vegetated areas of bark chips, rock or stone.
+Must be installed in accordance with the provisions of the American National Standards Institute ANSI

+(2) Fences A300 (Part 1) (Latest Edition).
 Must be controlled by pruning, trimming, or otherwise so that: It will not interfere with designated pedestrian or vehicular access; and It will not constitute a traffic hazard because of reduced visibility.
-(2) Fences Landscape plans that include fences must integrate any fencing into the plan to guide wild animals toward animal crossings under, over, or around transportation corridors.
+Landscape plans that include fences must integrate any fencing into the plan to guide wild animals toward animal crossings under, over, or around transportation corridors.
 (3) Tree Preservation Trees and other plant materials to be retained must be identified on the landscape plan and grading plan.
+During construction: Must provide above and below ground protection for existing trees and plant materials identified to remain; Trees and plant materials identified for preservation must be protected by chain link or other sturdy fencing placed around the tree at the drip line; If it is necessary to fence within the drip line, such fencing must be specified by a qualified arborist; Top soil storage and construction material storage must not be located within the drip line of trees designated to be preserved; Where site conditions make necessary a grading, building, paving, trenching, boring, digging, or other similar encroachment upon a preserved tree's drip-line area, such grading, paving, trenching, boring, digging, or similar encroachment must only be permitted under the direction must assure that the health needs of trees within the preserved area can be met; and

-During construction: Must provide above and below ground protection for existing trees to the percentage of landscaping required for a development (4) Grading After completion of site grading, topsoil is to be restored to exposed cut and fill areas to provide a suitable base for seeding and planting.
-All planting areas must be graded to provide positive drainage.
-Soil, water, plant materials, mulch, or other materials must not be allowed to wash across roadways or walkways.
+Tree root ends must not remain exposed. • Landscaping under preserved trees must be compatible with the retention and health of the preserved tree. • When it is necessary for a preserved tree to be removed in accordance with TDC 33.110 (Tree Removal Permit) the landscaped area surrounding the tree or trees must be maintained and replanted with trees that relate to the present landscape plan, or if there is no landscape plan, then trees that are complementary with existing, landscape materials.
+Native trees are encouraged 100% of the area preserved under any tree or group of trees (Except for impervious surface areas) retained in the landscape plan must apply directly to the percentage of landscaping required for a development (4) Grading • After completion of site grading, top- soil is to be restored to exposed cut and fill areas to provide a suitable base for seeding and planting. • All planting areas must be graded to provide positive drainage. • Soil, water, plant materials, mulch, or other materials must not be allowed to • wash across roadways or walkways.
 Impervious surface drainage must be directed away from pedestrian walkways, dwelling units, buildings, outdoor private and shared areas and landscape areas except where the landscape area is a water quality facility.
-(5) Irrigation Landscaped areas must be irrigated with an automatic underground or drip irrigation system Exceptions: Irrigation requirement does not apply to duplexes and townhouses.
-(6) Re-vegetation in Un-landscaped Areas Vegetation must be replanted in all areas where vegetation has been removed or damaged in areas not affected by the landscaping requirements and that are not to be occupied by structures or other improvements,.
-Plant materials must be watered at intervals sufficient to ensure survival and growth for a minimum of two growing seasons.
-The use of native plant materials is encouraged to reduce irrigation and maintenance demands.
-Disturbed soils should be amended to an original or higher level of porosity to regain infiltration and stormwater storage capacity.
+(5) Irrigation • Landscaped areas must be irrigated with an automatic underground or drip irrigation system • Exceptions: 0 Irrigation requirement does not apply to duplexes and townhouses.
+(6) Re-vegetation in Un-landscaped • Vegetation must be replanted in all Areas areas where vegetation has been